cloudposse/atmos/website/docs/integrations/github-actions/atmos-terraform-plan.md

           - dynamodb/defaults
       vars:
         name: gitops-plan-storage
-        # These keys (case-sensitive) are required for the cloudposse/github-action-terraform-plan-storage action
+        # This key (case-sensitive) is required for the cloudposse/github-action-terraform-plan-storage action
         hash_key: id
+        range_key: ""
+        # Only these 2 attributes are required for creating the GSI,
+        # but there will be several other attributes on the table itself
+        dynamodb_attributes:
+          - name: 'createdAt'
+            type: 'S'
+          - name: 'pr'
+            type: 'N'
+        # This GSI is used to Query the latest plan file for a given PR.
+        global_secondary_index_map:
+          - name: pr-createdAt-index
+            hash_key: pr
             range_key: createdAt
+            projection_type: ALL
+            non_key_attributes: []
+            read_capacity: null
+            write_capacity: null
+        # Auto delete old entries
+        ttl_enabled: true
+        ttl_attribute: ttl
 ```

 Pass the ARN of this table as the input to the `terraform-plan-table` of the [`cloudposse/github-action-atmos-terraform-plan`](https://github.com/cloudposse/github-action-atmos-terraform-plan) GitHub Action.